Employee Experience (EX): Why it Matters & How to Improve it

 We recommend working with human resources and leadership to look at what your current onboarding process looks like today, and ask your employees what it’s like (focus groups!), and then make real changes.
 Once you make those changes, follow up with new employees who go through your new onboarding program to see if you moved the needle.
 And keep going until you get it right!

-But don’t forget, this will also require change management and training of your people managers.
+But don’t forget, this will also require change management and training your people managers.
 It’s all well and good if you make changes on paper, but your managers actually need to implement the new protocol for this to work.

 Invest in Training